WenqinSHAO/pvd-dev/README.md

 ```
 .
 ├── README.md
-├── ra_config /* where config for radvd is stored */
+├── ra_config /* where config for radvd is stored, not relevant at this stage */
 ├── scripts /* where some utility functions are stored */
 │   └── bootstrap.sh
 └── vms